meilisearch/specifications/text/0136-documents-soft-deletion.md

 - You delete a batch of documents.
 - You update one or multiple documents (i.e., the primary key is the same, but the document's content is not the same).

-The purpose of the soft-deleted documents feature is to make the deletion of documents almost instantaneous by **not** deleting the document when asked.
+The purpose of the documents soft-deletion feature is to make the deletion of documents almost instantaneous by **not** deleting the document when asked.

 ## 3. Functional Specification